Insurance for one-off events

 Event cancellation

-Your budgeted costs or revenue can be protected if your event has to cancel for reasons beyond the organisers' control, including:
+Your budgeted costs or revenue could be protected if your event has to cancel for reasons beyond your control, including:

 Event equipment